Use Angular Custom Element in Vue.js

 </html>

-, and we should see our custom element in the browser.
+Run npm run serve and the custom element should appear in the browser.